Rio Ferdinand shocked at claims England fans sang racist songs

 "While we have no reason to dispute the media reports which are without doubt made for the right reasons of fighting racism, at this time we have not found any recorded evidence of the specific discriminatory chanting referring to Rio and Anton Ferdinand."

-Ferdinand was called into the England squad for the first time since 2011, but withdrew stating that he had a "pre-planned programme".
+Ferdinand was for the first time since 2011, but withdrew stating that he had a "pre-planned programme".

-It was then reported that he would be travelling to Qatar to work as a television pundit covering the game in San Marino.
+It was then reported that he would be to work as a television pundit covering the game in San Marino.

-In back-to-back World Cup qualifiers, England thrashed San Marino in Serraville before drawing 1-1 at Group H leaders Montenegro.
+In back-to-back World Cup qualifiers, England thrashed San Marino in Serraville before at Group H leaders Montenegro.

 England manager Roy Hodgson said after the San Marino game that he had heard the abuse, adding: "I'm not deaf.
 But I've absolutely no comment to make on it."